ryanmoody/kanban-api/README.md

 # Kanban API

 ## Overview
-This API perfroms CRUD operations on a collection of boards and cards that can be used for populating a Kanban Board for a front-end web application.
+This API performs CRUD operations on a collection of boards and cards that can be used for populating a Kanban Board for a front-end web application.

 ## Routes
 - GET            /boards